BattlesnakeOfficial/docs/docs/faq.md

 ### What can I do with my Battlesnake?

-[Challenges](guides/playing/challenges.md) provide a “single-player campaign” of Battlesnake.
-It’s just you and the puzzle you need to solve.
-They're a great way to test and build up your skills in prep for Leaderboards.

 [Leaderboards](guides/playing/leaderboards.md) are a set of continuously running leaderboards.
 Test your skills against other developers by putting your Battlesnakes into ladders, each with unique maps and game modes.
 Matches run between a set time each day, allowing you to make tweaks and changes to your code in-between matches.

 ### How do I organize a Battlesnake competition for my class, colleagues, or friends?